Ex Astris Scientia

 Classification: predestined past incursion ("causality loop")

 In one scene of this episode Kirk fires a phaser at the Scalosian woman Deela.
-The phaser not being accelerated, Deela is able to move faster and can avoid it.
-Here the question crops up how to accelerate inanimate matter or energy, which would require a completely different method than for lifeforms.
-If we assume that the beam moves at light speed and take this as a speed reference, Deela's acceleration ratio would be even in the range of 100,000,000.
+As the phaser is not accelerated (it didn't have a drug in its coffee ;-)), Deela is able to move faster than the beam and can easily dodge it.
+The Scalosian devices, on the other hand, all work fast enough for the accelerated time level.
+But how can the Scalosians accelerate inanimate matter or energy, which would require a completely different method than for lifeforms?
+Anyway, if we assume that the beam moves at light speed and take this as a speed reference, Deela's acceleration ratio would be even in the range of 100,000,000.
 It would be associated with a significant Doppler shift of outgoing light with every of her movements, not to mention relativistic effects.
 However, irrespective of the light beam's actual speed, Deela would never be able to make way for it.
 This is due to the simple fact that she could perceive the beam as late as it reaches her eyes, and this is certainly too late to react.

 Classification: different time levels